gavineadie/SatelliteKit/README.md

 `version/tag 1.0.20 ..
 (2020 Feb 26)`

 - correct and clarify the conversion of satellite position as seen by an observer after a bug in `eci2top(..)` was corrected.

 `version/tag 1.0.21 ..
 (2020 Mar 09)`

 - include the age of the TLE set in its `debugDescription(..)`.

 `version/tag 1.0.22 ..
 (2020 Apr 25)`

 - Package description specifies: `.macOS(.v10_12), .iOS(.v9)`

 `version/tag 1.0.23 ..
 (2020 Jun 04)`

-- Partial preparation for new NORAD General Perturbations (GP) Element Set formats which accommodate NORAD catalog ID that are more than 5 digits ..
+- Partial preparation for new NORAD General Perturbations (GP) Element Set formats which accommodate NORAD catalog IDs that are more than 5 digits ..

 `version/tag 1.0.24 ..
 (2020 Jun 04)`

-- provide an (**EXPERIMENTAL**) TLE initializer than consumes a JSON version of the new NORAD GP Element Set.
+- provide an (**EXPERIMENTAL**) TLE initializer that consumes a JSON version of the new NORAD GP Element Set.
+- the TLE property `launchName` has been expanded from, for example: `98067A` to `1998-067A` .. since this property is mostly decorative, with no semantic value, this is not treated as an API change

 ---